 Work load, how moving to remote learning has increased the workload tremendously for the faculty.

-CTL has been extrememly helpful in the transitiotion to remote learning.
+CTL has been extrememly helpful in the transition to remote learning.
 Students have been patient and overall the process is working well because of the hard work and dedication of both faculty and students.
 The university infrastructure is holding up and most of the issues that are being addressed are due to the end user and their access to reliable internet.

-J. is conducting a survey on remote learning.
-With only three weeks of classes left this survey will be used to help provide insight for the future should the need for remote learning happen again.
+J. Dickinson is conducting a survey on remote learning.
+With only three weeks of classes left, this survey will be used to help provide insight for the future should the need for remote learning happen again.
 The hope is to be on campus in the fall but this survey will help prepare for the worst.
 There is a working group that is monitoring the situation and coming up with always changing plans.
 The ERTC would like to have representation on this committee.
 Regina and Helen will work with J. to make this request.

 Yellowdig, Jenny Wilkinson.